Aksingh-16/ETH-PROOF-METACRAFT/README.md

 Metacrafter Chris
 [@metacraftersio](https://twitter.com/metacraftersio)

 ## License

-This project is licensed under the MIT License - see the LICENSE.md file for details
+This project is licensed under the MIT License.
+See the [LICENCE](https://github.com/Aksingh-16/ETH-PROOF-METACRAFT/blob/main/LICENCE) file for details.

+## Credits

+This project is a solution to the project task provided by MetaCrafters.